-OACT annually performs two MRF valuations.
-The primary one is for funding purposes-this valuation is governed by Chapter 74 of Title 10 U.S.C. and must use methods and assumptions approved by the Board.
-The other is for financial statement purposes and is governed by FASAB standards.
-For the September 30, 2023, financial statement valuation, OACT determined a single equivalent discount rate of 2.9% by using a 10-year average of quarterly zero coupon Treasury spot rates.
-These spot rates are from the U.S. Department of the Treasury-Office of Economic Policy's 10-year Average Yield Curve for Treasury Nominal Coupon Issues (TNC yield curve) representing average rates from April 1, 2013, through March 31, 2023.
+Treasury-Office of Economic Policy's 10-year Average Yield Curve for Treasury Nominal Coupon Issues (TNC yield curve) representing average rates from April 1, 2014, through March 31, 2024.
 The same spot rate data source was used in production of last year's financial statements.
-In June 2023, the Board approved a discount rate of 4.00% for the September 30, 2023, funding valuation, which differs from the SFFAS equivalent rate by 110 basis points.
-Using the SFFAS No. 33 long-term economic assumptions (as compared to Board assumptions) increases the MRF actuarial liability by 23%.
+In July 2024, the Board approved a discount rate of 4.00% for the September 30, 2024, funding valuation, which differs from the SFFAS equivalent rate by 100 basis points.
+Using the SFFAS No. 33 long-term economic assumptions (as compared to Board assumptions) increases the MRF actuarial liability by 25.8%.